danog/MadelineProto/docs/TD_docs/methods/resendAuthCode.md

 ---
 title: resendAuthCode
 description: Resends authentication code to the user.
-Works only when authGetState returns authStateWaitCode and next_code_type of result is not null.
+Works only when getAuthState returns authStateWaitCode and next_code_type of result is not null.
 Returns authStateWaitCode on success
 ---
 ## Method: resendAuthCode
 [Back to methods index](index.md)